19 Mar Business analytics – cooperation, exchange of knowledge and data-based decisions

 Tableau – business analytics and team communication

-With Tableau, each member of the organization can have access to visualizations powered by real-time data – which can be almost freely expanded with their own analyses on connected data sources – and then share them with other users in the company.
+With Tableau, each member of the organization can have access to visualizations powered by real-time data.
+The visualizations can be almost freely expanded with the user’s own analyses on connected data sources – then shared with others.
 Communication is facilitated by built-in functions for adding annotations, changing display parameters or intelligent content filtering, as well as notifications of new visualizations from areas of interest.

 Data processing is a particularly sensitive area from a security perspective.
 Organizations must ensure both the protection of their resources against external interference and the appropriate internal permissions to view data.
-Depending on the size of the organization and its security policy, Tableau can run on internal servers and data centers of the company or be deployed in a secure cloud thanks to Tableau Online.
+Tableau can run on internal servers and data centers of the company or be deployed in a secure cloud thanks to Tableau Online.
 Internal data management takes place in the platform itself, where each data source and visualization can be made available to the entire organization or be subject to user-level access restrictions.
+It all depends on the size of the organization and its security policy.